openharmony/third_party_python/Doc/library/stdtypes.rst

 =================================================================================

 .. index::
-   object: bytes
+   pair: object; bytes
-   object: bytearray
+   pair: object; bytearray
-   object: memoryview
+   pair: object; memoryview
-   module: array
+   pair: module; array

 The core built-in types for manipulating binary data are :class:`bytes` and :class:`bytearray`.
 They are supported by :class:`memoryview` which uses